FuretBicephale/PJI/README.md

 * genNeurons : Creates a new "Leaky integrate-and-fire" NeuronGroup (with refraction and inhibition)
 * genSynapses : Creates synaptic connection between pre and post following connectionRule
 * genInhibition : Creates inhibited synaptic connection between every neuron of layer.

+##### genGraph
+This file helps the creation of graph :
+* visualise_network : Creates a graph to show feed-forward neural network.
+The synapses must be ordered (input to output).
+* visualise_spike : Creates a graph to show neurons spikes